PeachyPeony/technigo-project-pizzabot/README.md

 https://technigo-project-pizzabot-cy8.pages.dev/

 ## Author
-Made by Alicia in 2026 as part of a web developmet bootcamp.
+Made by Alicia in 2026 as part of Technigo's web development bootcamp.